shenhua59/esen-ng-zorro-antd-4/src/showcase/nz-intro-getting-started/README.md

 import { NgModule } from '@angular/core';
 import { FormsModule } from '@angular/forms';
 import { HttpModule } from '@angular/http';
-import { NgZorroAntdModule } from 'ng-zorro-antd';
+import { EsenNgZorroAntdModule } from 'ng-zorro-antd';
 import { AppComponent } from './app.component';

 @NgModule({